 Dual Enrollment is currently offered in Omaha Public Schools through two primary programs:

-- 1) Gifted and Talented Education (GATE)

-- a.
-Advanced Placement (AP)

-- 2) Career Education (CE).
+- 1) Gifted and Talented Education (GATE) - a.
+Advanced Placement (AP) and/or International Baccalaureate (IB) - 2) Career Education (CE). - a.

-- a.
 Connected to a Pathway or Academy plan of study

 Dual Enrollment Benefits